Valgus deformity: Terminology

 Valgus is a term for outward angulation of the distal segment of a bone or joint.
 The opposite condition is called varus, which is a medial deviation of the distal bone.
-The terms varus and valgus always refer to the direction that the distal segment of the joint points.
+The terms "varus" and "valgus" always refer to the direction in which the distal segment of the joint points.
 The original Latin definitions for varus and valgus were the opposite of their current usage.
 For a discussion of the etymology of these words, see the entry under varus.
 A mnemonic to remember the two deformities is that valgus contains an "L", for Lateral deviation.